BNC is a plug format, SDI is a signal transport format.

 BNC or Bayonet Neil Concelman is a connector type that is commonly used on coaxial cables.
-The ends of basic BNC cables are mounted with male type connectors.
-Notably, it has a pin which connects to the cable conductor found at the center.
+The ends of basic BNC cables are mounted with male-type connectors.
+Notably, it has a pin that connects to the cable conductor found at the center.

 The rotating ring found on the outside of the BNC cable tube can lock to female connectors.
 This connector is usually found on monitors.
 It aims to increase the signal accuracy especially those sent by the video adapter.

 On the other hand, SDI or Serial Digital Interface are commonly used to transmit uncompressed and unencrypted video signals.
 Moreover, broadcasting standard and high definition signals use this interface type.
 These can come along with audio and video signals.

 The facilities for broadcasting primarily uses this interface type.
 In addition to that, it includes closed captions, test signals, and content identification.